fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-getting-started-guide.md

 ## Next steps 🫡

-While you can run the Network Node as described here, in our getting started guide, it's required to set up the Network Node correctly and securily!
+While you can run the Network Node as described here, in our getting started guide, it's required to set up the Network Node correctly and securely!
 It requires some degree of patience, knowledge and time to go through our guides but we offer a recommendation to have it ready quickly.

-Our recommendation is to use our Docker compose Stack, as it provides aditional services for monitoring, analytics, a reverse proxy to allow you to decorate the service with a nice custom domain name and [SSL/TLS security](../Network%20nodes/fleek-network-securing-a-node-with-ssl-tls.md), etc.
+Our recommendation is to use our Docker compose Stack, as it provides additional services for monitoring, analytics, a reverse proxy to allow you to decorate the service with a nice custom domain name and [SSL/TLS security](../Network%20nodes/fleek-network-securing-a-node-with-ssl-tls.md), etc.

-Find our guide Running a node in a Docker container [here](../Network%20nodes/fleek-network-running-a-node-in-a-docker-container.md).
+Find our guide on Running a node in a Docker container [here](../Network%20nodes/fleek-network-running-a-node-in-a-docker-container.md).

 ***